-The LGAB are responsible for ensuring that mechanisms and procedures are in place for health, safety and welfare within each member academy.
-The LGAB will receive regular reports to enable them, in collaboration with the Head of School, to prioritise resources for health, safety and welfare issues.
+The RSS Committee are responsible for ensuring that mechanisms and procedures are in place for health, safety and welfare within each member academy.
+The RSS will receive regular reports to enable them, in collaboration with the Head Teacher/Head of School, to prioritise resources for health, safety and welfare issues.

-The LGAB have appointed a Safety Local Governor to receive information, monitor the implementation policies, procedures and decisions and feedback to the LGAB on health, safety and welfare issues.
+The RSS have appointed a Safety Director to receive information, monitor the implementation policies, procedures and decisions and feedback to the schools, their leaders and LGAB on health, safety and welfare issues.

-This Local Governor will be responsible for ensuring that the Directors of ADMAT are regularly briefed on health, safety and welfare issues.
+This Safety Director will be responsible for ensuring that the Directors of ADMAT are regularly briefed on health, safety and welfare issues.

-Head teacher/Head of School:
+Executive Head Teacher/Head teacher/Head of School:

-The Head Teacher/Head of School has responsibility for:-
+The Executive Head Teacher/Head Teacher/Head of School has responsibility for:-

-- Day-to-day management of all health and safety matters in the school in accordance with the health and safety policy; - Ensuring regular inspections and drills are carried out; - Submitting inspection reports to governors and/or ADMAT directors; - Ensuring action is taken on health, safety and welfare issues; - Passing on information received on health and safety matters to appropriate people; - · Carrying out accident investigations; - Regularly monitoring low level accidents recorded in the accident books; - Identifying and facilitating staff training needs; - Liaising with the LGAB and/or ADMAT directors on policy issues and any problems in implementing the health and safety policy; - Co-operating with and providing necessary facilities for trades union safety representatives.
+- Day-to-day management of all health and safety matters in the school in accordance with the health and safety policy; - Ensuring regular inspections and drills are carried out; - Submitting inspection reports to governors and/or ADMAT directors; - Ensuring action is taken on health, safety and welfare issues; - Passing on information received on health and safety matters to appropriate people; - Carrying out accident investigations; - Regularly monitoring low level accidents recorded in the accident books; - Identifying and facilitating staff training needs; - Liaising with the LGAB and/or ADMAT directors on policy issues and any problems in implementing the health and safety policy; - Co-operating with and providing necessary facilities for trades union safety representatives.